ericzrinsky/discogs/case_study.md

 ![Discogs - Collection Screen](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i28.png "Collection")

-Since we need more data to make our database interesting, I socially-sourced a few more **Discogs** record collections from friends on Facebook.
+**Discogs** emails a link to the .CSV file when it'ss ready to download.

+With my own collection data in-hand, I needed to gather additional collections from friends who also log their records on **Discogs**.
+To do this, I sent out a plea on Facebook.

 ![Discogs - Collection Screen](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i29.png "Collection")

+Within a few moments, I received three additional datasets from friends and I was ready to build a relational database.

 [Back To Top](#top)